Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

 1. **PeerService Initialization**: User obtains a `peerId` from the signaling server.
 2. **Username Entry**: User provides a display name (player name).
 3. **Create or Join**: User chooses:
-   - **Create a New Game**: Becomes admin.
+   - **Create a New Game**: Becomes admin, initializes GameContext with a new GameState.
-   - **Join an Existing Game**: Must have admin’s `peerId` to connect.
+   - **Join an Existing Game**: Must have admin's `peerId` to connect.

 ### 5.2 Lobby (Configuring Stage)
 1. **Admin** can:
-   - Add/remove `Stash` objects.
+   - Add/remove `Stash` objects via dispatch actions.
-   - Configure player balances.
+   - Configure player balances via dispatch actions.
    - Confirm which players are in the game.
 2. **Players** see limited data (such as existing stashes, other players) but cannot edit them.
-3. **Start Game**: Admin switches game status to `active`, broadcasts final initial state.
+3. **Start Game**: Admin dispatches a START_GAME action, broadcasts final initial state.

 ### 5.3 Active Game
 1. **Transactions**:
    - A player (including admin) initiates a transaction (send or receive from stash/player).
+   - Player dispatches an ADD_TRANSACTION action.
-   - Request is first checked locally and then sent to the admin for validation and official state update.
+   - For non-admin players, this is relayed to the admin via PeerService.
 2. **Admin Validation**:
-   - Admin checks the transaction for correctness (e.g., sufficient funds).
+   - Admin's GameStateReducer validates the transaction (e.g., sufficient funds).
-   - If valid, updates `GameState` (e.g., modifies balances, appends a `Transaction`).
+   - If valid, processes the transaction and updates GameState via reducer.
    - Broadcasts the new state to all players.
 3. **Real-Time UI**:
-   - Each client’s reducer processes the new state, updating balances, transaction history, etc.
+   - Each client's reducer processes the new state via a SYNC_STATE action.
 4. **Disconnections**:
    - If the admin disconnects, no transactions can be processed until they reconnect.
    - Players remain in read-only mode, with local state intact.